2014 Award Winners

 Family involvement is key, said one parent who had two daughters go through Varner’s fourth-grade classroom.

-“Carla also stresses the importance of family involvement,” she wrote, “encouraging family sysems to take an active role in their child’s learning process.
+“Carla also stresses the importance of family involvement,” she wrote, “encouraging family systems to take an active role in their child’s learning process.
 Her classroom always had an open door policy and we were always welcomed and encouraged to help with activities.
 We very much appreciated the opportunity to participate and contribute.”

 Varner also contributes to the community.
 She is active in the community as a 4-H leader, member, teacher and leader at El Dorado First Presbyterian Church and serving with her daughter’s school parent-teacher organization.